Twisted Whittaker category on affine flags and the category of representations of the mixed quantum group: Introduction

 \subsubsection{Relation with Kazhdan-Lusztig}

-By \cite{[KL]}, the category of representations of the quantum group is equivalent to the category of $\check{G}(\mathcal{O})$-integrable Kac-Moody representations.
-Furthermore, by \cite{[CDR]}, the latter is equivalent to the twisted Whittaker category on the affine Grassmannian.
-Hence, we have
+By \cite{[KL]}, $\Rep_q(\check{G})$, the category of representations of the quantum group, is equivalent to the category of $\check{G}(\mathcal{O})$-integrable Kac-Moody representations.
+Furthermore, by \cite{[CDR]}, the latter is equivalent to the twisted Whittaker category on the affine Grassmannian $\Gr_G:= G(\mathcal{K})/G(\mathcal{O})$.
+Hence, there is an equivalence of categories

-The main result of this paper is the tamely ramified version of the above equivalence of categories.
+Theorem \ref{thm 2.1} provides a tamely ramified version of the above equivalence of categories.